 Conservative treatment is reasonable.
 If the cyst doesn’t respond, then surgery is an option.
 (5) Cox® Technic has a reputation

 of conservative care relief for synovial cysts.
 (10) As used

-at Wilson Family Chiropractic, Cox® Technic was effective at relief when
+at Wilson Family Chiropractic, Cox® Technic succeeded in relief when

 an epidural steroid injection didn’t.
 (11) In another case, a 75